itsjeyd/wikitrans-pootle/README.md

        <pre>$ ./dependencies/install.sh</pre>

+4. Set up the database:

+       <pre>$ python manage.py syncdb</pre>

+   Answer `yes` when asked whether or not you would like to create a superuser.
+You will be prompted for a user name, an email address, and a password.
+5. Populate the database:

+       <pre>$ python manage.py initdb</pre>

+6. Precalculate statistics about existing translation projects:

+       <pre>$ python manage.py refresh_stats</pre>

+   Please note that
+   - this will take a while, and
+   - doing it manually is *optional*.<br>
+     If you decide to skip this step, these precalculations will be done when you try to access your WT installation through your browser for the first time.

+7. Set up the translation host (MT Serverland):

+       <pre>$ python manage.py serverland_init</pre>

-4. Start the server:
+8. Start the server:

        <pre>$ ./PootleServer</pre>

-5. In your browser, access the following URL:
+9. In your browser, access the following URL:

        <pre>http://localhost:8080/wikitrans</pre>

-   When doing this for the first time, this will initialize the database and populate it with languages supported by Pootle;
-   additionally, a superuser will be created (user name: `admin`,
-   password: `admin`).

-   After initialization, you will be redirected to the main page of
+   This  will take you to the main page of WikiTrans:
-   WikiTrans:

    ![WT main page](https://raw.github.com/itsjeyd/wikitrans-pootle/master/screenshots/main-page.png)

-6. Set up MT Serverland:

-       <pre>python manage.py serverland_init</pre>

 ## Usage
 N.B.: The shell commands listed throughout this section consistently